Leadership & Diversity

 Becoming Responsible and Leading our Careers

-Leading a team, a group of people, requires various skills, but above all, it requires to be authentic, self-confident and agile.
+Leading a team or a group of people requires various skills, but above all, it requires to be authentic, self-confident, and agile.
 Today, while women's social role is being entirely redefined, we, men and women together, have a golden opportunity to draw a new style of leadership by putting forward our trump cards and our individual differences to put the pieces together.

-During this conference, I use my experience within various organizations private and public to propose reflexion paths and engage a discussion with the Participants around this complex concept.
+During this conference, I use my private and public experience to propose reflection paths and engage a discussion with the Participants around this complex concept.

 Offer an inspiring moment

-Engage Participants in a self-reflexion around the question of leadership
+Engage Participants in a self-reflection around the question of leadership

 Challenge Participants' beliefs